Rapidly Learning Soft Robot Control via Implicit Time-Stepping: Experiments

-In this non-contact task, a random 4D end-effector target pose $(x, y, z, \theta_\textrm{yaw})$ is sampled at the start of each episode, forming an inverse kinematics problem for the soft manipulator.
+\bl{Task 2:} \textsc{4D IK.} In this non-contact task, a random 4D end-effector target pose $(x, y, z, \theta_\textrm{yaw})$ target is sampled, forming an inverse kinematics problem for the soft manipulator.
 Given the yaw target $\theta_\textrm{yaw}$, delta natural twist control is used along with 3D bending.
-Once again, we observe nearly identical convergence with respect to the number of environment steps, with results consistent with those of \textsc{Follow Target}: a $2.45\times$ improvement in overall training wall-clock time driven by a $5.69\times$ speedup in parallel stepping.
+Once again, we observe nearly identical convergence with respect to the number of environment steps, with results consistent with those of \textsc{Follow Target}: a $2.45\times$ improvement in training wall-clock time driven by a $5.69\times$ speedup in parallel stepping.